KnightTheCoder/Linux-Distro-Post-Install-Scripts/README.md

 - Start listed services
 - Ask for hostname (optional)

+## Project location
+By using the provided commands the scripts will be downloaded and unzipped in your language's Downloads folder (run ``xdg-user-dir DOWNLOAD`` to find out the location of yours)

 ## Firefox policy (optional)
 A firefox policy is included for increased security.